-Why is it Important to Become Board Certified in Your Chosen Specialty?
+Why Is it Important to Become Board Certified in Your Chosen Specialty?

 Physician board certification represents an important, even vital, level of achievement for a physician.
 It demonstrates that she or he has mastered the core competencies and knowledge necessary to provide the best possible medical care.
 It means that the physician not only is qualified, but is also an ideal candidate for a position in his or her specialty.